Dieser Artikel ist auch verfügbar auf: Deutsch

 More hotel recommendations for Berlin:

-Berlin sightseeing: Tours and tickets
+Berlin sightseeing: Tours and Tickets

 Which places do you think you should definitely see as a visitor in Berlin?
 Which are overrated?
 Drop us a comment below.